awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-security-groups.md

 When you register a directory with WorkSpaces, it creates two security groups, one for directory controllers and another for WorkSpaces in the directory\.
 The security group for directory controllers has a name that consists of the directory identifier followed by **\_controllers** \(for example, d\-12345678e1\_controllers\)\.
 The security group for WorkSpaces has a name that consists of the directory identifier followed by **\_workspacesMembers** \(for example, d\-123456fc11\_workspacesMembers\)\.

 **Warning**
-Do not modify or delete the **\_controllers** and the **\_workspacesMembers** security groups\.
-If you modify or delete these security groups, your WorkSpaces won't function correctly, and you won't be able to recreate these groups and add them back\.
+Avoid modifying or deleting the **\_controllers** and the **\_workspacesMembers** security groups\.
+Be cautious when modifying or deleting these security groups, because you will not be able to recreate these groups and add them back after they have been modified or deleted\.
+For more information, see [ Amazon EC2 security groups for Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html) or [ Amazon EC2 security groups for Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-security-groups.html)\.

 You can add a default WorkSpaces security group to a directory\.
 After you associate a new security group with a WorkSpaces directory, new WorkSpaces that you launch or existing WorkSpaces that you rebuild will have the new security group\.
 You can also [add this new default security group to existing WorkSpaces without rebuilding them](#security_group_existing_workspace), as explained later in this topic\.